 Contests and giveaways are also effective ways to increase fan engagement on your Facebook page.
 People always love to win things, and they will keep checking your page to see if they have won.

 Time Posts to Increase User Engagement

 Remember that most people are not logged into Facebook all day.
 Try to time your posts to the times of day when people are most likely to be checking their newsfeeds, such as first thing in the morning, at lunch time, and after dinner.

 Unfortunately, there is no way to completely understand Facebook's EdgeRank algorithm.
 Facebook is slowly moving toward a pay-to-play model and business owners will either have to adapt to the new model or find another way to promote their businesses.
 Don't forget that creating useful, engaging content, however, will go a long way toward getting your posts viewed by more of your Facebook fans.

-, an innovative new content production platform enabling bloggers to publish high-quality, free blog content at no cost.
+Dan Ripoll is co-founder and CEO of ContentBLVD.com, an innovative new content production platform enabling bloggers to publish high-quality, free blog content at no cost.
 The website connects bloggers to marketers looking to build their brands, increase traffic, and boost their author rank through their association with quality content.